 GASB Codification Section 1800.142, Fund Balance Reporting and Governmental Fund Type Definitions, defines the different types of fund balances that a governmental entity must use for financial reporting purposes.
-GASB requires the fund balance amounts to be properly reported within one of the fund balance categories listed below:
+GASB requires the fund balance amounts to be properly reported within one of the fund balance categories list below:

-- a) Nonspendable includes amounts that cannot be spent because they are either not expected to be converted to cash or legally or contractually required to be maintained intact.
-Consists of fund balance associated with inventories and prepaid expenses. - b) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
-The restricted balance at year end pertains to the National School Lunch Program. - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
+- a) Nonspendable includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
+Consists of fund balance associated with prepaid expenses (unless the proceeds are restricted, committed, or assigned).
+All nonspendable fund balances at year end relate to not in spendable form assets. - b) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.

+- c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
 There are no committed fund balances at year end. - d) Assigned fund balance classification that is intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
-Assigned fund balances at year end pertain to the Internal Student Activities Account. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
+Assigned fund balance pertains to the School's internal account. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
 This is the residual classification for the School's general fund.